knguyenOS/College-Apartment-Network-Design/README.md

 </p>

 # Robust Hardware Configuration
 **Cisco Catalyst 1200** access switches with 48 ports
 - Support both Power over Ethernet (PoE) and SFP+ uplinks
 - Deliver up to 1 Gbps per port while powering connected WAPs and reducing setup complexity

 **Cisco Catalyst 1300-24XS** core switches
 - Optimized for high-speed backbone interconnects using SFP+ transceivers and Cat6A cabling
 - Ensure fast data delivery and redundancy between floors

 All switches are **rack-mountable** and housed in **server racks** per floor.
-- Each floor's network equipment (i.e., cables, access switches) are housed within the floor's intermediate distribution frame (IDF)
+- Each floor's network equipment (i.e., cables, access switches) is housed within the floor's intermediate distribution frame (IDF)
   - IDF uses 18U Open Frame Server Rack
 - Core network components which support the backbone network are centralized in a server rack in the main distribution frame (MDF)
   - MDF uses 24U Server Rack Cabinet

 To serve authentication and addressing needs:
 - **Dell PowerEdge R240** servers run AD and DHCP for identity management and VLAN for segmentation
 - These servers are backed with RAID support and can be expanded as needed

 # Scalable Infrastructure Design
 Each floor's server rack contains 7U of available space after fitting switches, patch panels, and UPS.
 - Allows for the addition of monitoring equipment or storage arrays

 The network topology uses a hybrid routed and switched backbone architecture
 - Each access switch is connected to two core switches for redundancy and load balancing
 - Modular components like patch panels, keystone jacks, and transceivers allow for quick replacement and expansion without rewiring

 <p align="center">